Diocese of Providence: 1933 to 1960

 To replace Hickey, Pius XI named Francis Keough of Hartford as the next bishop of Providence.
 During the Great Depression, Keough assigned chaplains to Civilian Conservation Corps work crews in Rhode Island.
-In 1939, he purchased the Nelson W. Aldrich estate at Warwick Neck, which had suffered damage in the 1938 New England hurricane, erecting Our Lady of Providence Seminary at the estate.
+In 1939, he purchased the Nelson W. Aldrich estate at Warwick Neck; it had suffered damage in the 1938 New England hurricane.
+Keough erected the Our Lady of Providence Seminary on the Aldrich estate in 1941.
 In 1947, real estate developer Robert Wilson Goelet donated his family estate, Ochre Court in Newport, to the Sisters of Mercy.
 They founded Salve Regina University there.

 During Keough's tenure as bishop, the Catholic population of the diocese increased from 325,000 to 425,000, and the number of clergy grew by fifty percent.
 He also founded a minor seminary, eased tensions between the French- and English-speaking parishioners, and reduced the heavy debt load of the diocese.
-Keough was named Archbishop of Baltimore in 1947.
+Keough was named archbishop of Baltimore in 1947.

 Russell J. McVinney of Providence was its next bishop, named by Pius XII in 1948.
-During his tenure in Providence, McVinney established 28 new parishes, and opened Our Lady of Fatima Hospital in North Providence.
-In 1952, McVinney issued a series of regulations that forbade Catholics from participating in divorce proceedings or even attending weddings performed by non-Catholic clergy.
+During his tenure in Providence, McVinney established 28 new parishes, and in 1950 opened Our Lady of Fatima Hospital in North Providence.
+In 1952, McVinney issued regulations that forbade Catholics from participating in divorce proceedings or attending weddings performed by non-Catholic clergy.

 1960 to 1990

-Following the conclusion of the Second Vatican Council, McVinney created a diocesan liturgical commission in 1964 and one of the first diocesan ecumenical commissions in 1965.
+Following the conclusion of the Second Vatican Council of the early 1960s, McVinney created one of the first diocesan ecumenical commissions in 1965.
 He also established the Catholic Inner City Apostolate in 1966 and the diocesan human relations commission in 1967.

 During the 1970 U.S. Senate election, McVinney chastised John McLaughlin, then a Jesuit priest working in Providence, for running for the United States Senate.
-McVinney said that McLaughlin's candidacy "has caused a great deal of confusion and misunderstanding in this state."
-McLaughlin responded that he did not need McVinney's permission to run for office.
-McLaughlin also noted that McVinney and his opponent, Senator John O. Pastore, were "lifelong friends."
+McVinney said the candidacy caused confusion and misunderstanding McLaughlin responded that he did not need McVinney's permission to run for office.
+McLaughlin also noted that the bishop was "lifelong friends" with McLaughlin's political opponent, Senator John O. Pastore.
+McLaughlin lost the race.

-After McVinney died in 1971, Pope Paul VI named Louis Gelineau from the Diocese of Burlington as the sixth bishop of Providence.
-In 1985, Gélineau registered opposition to an ordinance for the City of Providence to protect LGBTQ+ people from discrimination in employment, housing, credit and access to public accommodations, explaining that "Homosexual acts are contrary to God's command and contrary to his purpose in creating sex."
+After McVinney died in 1971, Louis Gelineau of the Diocese of Burlington, named by Pope Paul VI, succeeded him as the sixth bishop of Providence.
+In 1985, Gélineau registered opposition to an ordinance for the City of Providence to protect LGBTQ+ people from discrimination in employment, housing, credit and access to public accommodations, explaining that "homosexual acts are contrary to God's command and contrary to his purpose in creating sex."